Pain in PDOC

-- are consciousness and awareness synonymous?
+- Are consciousness and awareness synonymous?

-Consciousness and responsiveness
+PDOC: consciousness and responsiveness

-The importance of this distinction was brought home to me by the mother of patient who was, in our view, in a prolonged disorder of consciousness.
-When discussing our clinical findings and giving her the conclusion, that her son was completely unaware, she said “But he can’t be because he moves when I touch him and he opens his eyes when I talk.”
+Being unconscious is not the same as being unresponsive.
+The importance of this crucial distinction was brought home to me by the mother of a patient who was, in our view, in a prolonged disorder of consciousness.
+When discussing our clinical findings and giving her our conclusion that her son was completely unaware, she said, “But he can’t be because he moves when I touch him, and he opens his eyes when I talk.”
 We agreed that both her observations were accurate.

 Reflex and automatic responses.